-Just look at all the gorgeous places that have opened up since (and despite a) pandemic!
+Just look at all the gorgeous places that have opened since (and despite) the pandemic!

 Thinking About Getting an Expert to Plan Your Trip?

 You're not alone.
-It's The Year the DIY Traveler Asked for Help.
+This is The Year the DIY Traveler Asked for Help.

 Need More Reasons to Travel?
 We Have a Book Full of Them